WEEI (AM): SportsRadio 850

 Westinghouse Electric Corporation, then-parent company of CBS Radio, announced its acquisition of American Radio Systems in September 1997.
 As the combined company would have controlled 59 percent of advertising revenues in the Boston market, as well as three of the top five radio stations, in April 1998 the Department of Justice ordered CBS to divest WEEI, WRKO, WAAF (now WKVB), and WEGQ (now WEEI-FM), as well as KSD and KLOU in St. Louis and WOCT in Baltimore, as a condition of its approval of the merger.
 In August 1998, Entercom announced plans to acquire the four Boston-area stations, along with WWTM (now WVEI), from CBS for $140 million.

-WEEI again lost the Celtics broadcast rights in 2001, this time to WWZN.
+WEEI again lost the Celtics broadcast rights in 2001, this time to WWZN (the former WNRB).
 Entercom reacquired the rights to the broadcasts in 2005; initially heard on WRKO, Celtics games moved back to WEEI in 2007 (though Celtics coaches and players appeared on WEEI regularly during WRKO's time as flagship).
 In April 2005, WEEI began streaming its broadcasts live online by way of a free membership at its official website; a previous stream was offered from 1997 until 2002.
 The exception is for Red Sox and Celtics games, as these are streamed only through the team and league websites as part of subscription packages.
 Around the same time, the station again lost ESPN Radio programming when the affiliation was acquired by WAMG and WLLH; the station then expanded an affiliation with Fox Sports Radio that began in 2002.

 WEEI was awarded its first Marconi Award in September 2006 for sports station of the year.
 WEEI was also named large market station of the year.

 The station had an ongoing feud with The Boston Globe.
 In 1999, the Globe's executive sports editor, Don Skwar, banned the newspaper's sports writers from appearing on the station's afternoon The Big Show after columnist Ron Borges used a racial slur while on the air in reference to New York Yankees pitcher Hideki Irabu.
 Two weeks later, the ban was extended to WEEI's Dennis and Callahan morning show.
 WEEI retaliated by banning Globe staffers from all its shows.
 Nevertheless, WEEI host Michael Holley is a former Globe columnist.
-The ban came to an end on August 4, 2009, when Bob Ryan appeared on The Big Show, with host Glenn Ordway stating that "we have all come to our senses."
+The ban came to an end on August 4, 2009, when Bob Ryan appeared on The Big Show, with host Glenn Ordway stating that "we have all come to our senses".